The UX Design Process—a Step by Step Guide

 Step 2: Do Your Research

 Research is a key step to designing user experience.
-A design team must investigate, explore, and understand the product domain, marketplace, and competition.
+A good UX designer must investigate, explore, and understand the product domain, marketplace, and competition.

 First off—don’t just rely on Google!
-We begin by gathering information from our clients in order to learn about the users and their environments, as well as what they need and what they want.
+Our UX design services team begins by gathering information from our clients.
+This helps them learn about the product users and their environments, as well as what they need and what they want.
 For established companies, we can source information from customer service departments and direct feedback from users themselves through user surveys and field activities.
 For startups, we can pull from subject matter experts or analysis of competitor apps, for example.

 Step 3: Sketch, Analyze, Repeat